mattkimber/gorender/README.md

 * `-t`, `-time`: A boolean flag for printing simple execution time statistics on stdout
 * `-d`, `-debug`: A boolean flag for outputting extra debug images (e.g voxel normals and lighting information)
 * `-u`, `-subdirs`: A boolean flag for outputting multiple scales in their own subdirectory (e.g. `1x/`, `2x/`) instead of appending the scale to the filename when outputting multiple scales
+* `-f`, `-fast`: A boolean flag to force the fastest rendering settings, useful for debugging situations where image quality is less important

 GoRender will look for a JSON palette file (default `files/ttd_palette.json`) on run - if this is not present it will exit.